Professor of Religion, Department Chair of Religion

 Ordained elder in the United Methodist Church since 1983.

 I enjoy interacting with students outside the classroom, whether in my office, in the kitchen at Denver’s Casa Karibu during the May Term “Call of Service” class in Colorado, or in the van driving to our annual departmental field trip to St. Paul, Minnesota.
-Recently I drove a van to Dallas where students in Prof. Steffen’s May Term class toured the sites related to the assassination of President Kennedy.
-It was fun to be part of a class I wasn’t teaching!
-My spouse and I live in an 1890 farmhouse about 10 miles from campus.
-We enjoy the wildlife and the peacefulness of the country, and we also appreciate sharing meals with students when our dining room table fills to capacity with enthusiastic eaters.
+My spouse and I live close to campus and we enjoy participating in the life of the college.
+We are both avid basketball fans and often travel to watch the Storm play at other schools.
+We also appreciate sharing meals with students when our dining room table fills to capacity with enthusiastic eaters.

-When school is not in session, I enjoy playing with grandchildren, practicing my fly casting on a pond near our cabin in the southern mountains of Colorado, or reading.
+When school is not in session, I enjoy playing with grandchildren and now great-grandchildren, practicing my fly casting on a pond near our cabin in the southern mountains of Colorado, or reading.
 I read A LOT and though I have a kindle, I still like to hold a book in my hands and make comments in the margins.

 To learn more about our department, click here.